 Administrative work and human resources work are closely related in that there are a lot of maintaining physical and digital records and updating internal databases.
-As an administrative employee, you may be expected to coordinate services in an organization, including facility maintenance and supervising day-to-day activities like office upkeep and writing reports.
-This side gig will require you to have organizational and communication skills.
+As an administrative employee, you may be expected to coordinate services in an organisation, including facility maintenance and supervising day-to-day activities like office upkeep and writing reports.
+This side gig will require you to have organisational and communication skills.

-Got an eye for detail and analyzing data?
+Got an eye for detail and analysing data?
 You can try out an accounting side gig.
 Accountants are expected to prepare and examine financial records in companies.
-Accountants earn an average of $37 per hour.
+Accountants earn an average of $47.37 per hour.
 This could be a lucrative side job, especially if you are a Certified Practising Accountant (CPA).

 3. Customer service

 Customer service is the support offered to customers before and after buying and using a product.
-As a customer service specialist, you must have persuasive speaking skills, empathy, adaptability, and self-control.
+As a customer service specialist, you’re expected to have persuasive speaking skills, empathy, adaptability, and self-control.